Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bijou-c2d5.md

 [Read "The Princess 1"](#text:the-princess-1)

-It was only 10 pages long like she asked, but… it ended on a cliffhanger!
+It was only 10 pages long like she asked, but... it ended on a cliffhanger!
 She desperately wanted to see what would happen next.
 Luckily, Shiori just got on, so she was able to ask for a sequel then and there.

 The gem then met up with her boss, Roa, who seemed to [have the hots for a certain Scarlet Knight?](https://youtu.be/AwTYvoyB3Xo?t=3401)